icon-project/t-bears/README.md

 **Description**

 Deploy the SCORE.
-You can deploy it on local or icon service.
+You can deploy it on local T-Bears service or on ICON network.

-"tbears_cli_config.json" file contains deploymenet configuration properties.
+"tbears_cli_config.json" file contains the deploymenet configuration properties.
 (See below 'Configuration Files' chapter).
 If you want to use other configuration file, you can specify the file location with the '-c' option.

 **Usage**